azure-ad-b2c/samples/policies/embedded-password-reset/readme.md

-## Deprecated
-This sample is now deprecated, you can find the up to date version [here](https://docs.microsoft.com/en-us/azure/active-directory-b2c/add-password-reset-policy?pivots=b2c-custom-policy#self-service-password-reset-recommended).

 # Sign-up and Sign-in with embedded password reset

 By default when you create a sign-up or sign-in policy (with local accounts), you see a Forgot password? link on the first page of the experience.
 Clicking this link doesn't automatically trigger a password reset policy.
 Instead, the error code AADB2C90118 is returned to your app.
 Your app needs to handle this error code by invoking a specific password reset policy.